Harry73/Senpai/README.md

 ```
 Owner and bot IDs live in lib/IDs.py, along with some channel IDs.

-The bot will clean up after itself if you give it the "Manage messages" permission and change ```CAN_CLEANUP``` to True.
+The bot will clean up after itself if you give it the "Manage messages" permission.